-- 2.75 cumulative undergraduate GPA, or better will be considered for M.S.
-Informatics and Certificate Programs
+- 2.75 cumulative undergraduate GPA or better will be considered for M.S.
+Health Informatics and Certificate Programs.

 - Computer with internet connection, including the hardware and software requirements described on the Technical Requirements page.
 Must also possess sufficient computer skills to navigate the internet as all classes are accessed 100% online.

 What we look for in an M.S.
-Informatics or Graduate Certificate Applicant
+Health Informatics or Graduate Certificate Applicant

 We recognize that Health Informatics is a rapidly evolving field of study and that applicants from diverse backgrounds are drawn to this program.
 Successful students have rich backgrounds with a variety of professional and academic experiences.
 There is no one typical background, but rather the successful student is characterized by a lifelong curiosity, a natural perseverance, and an inclination to take on new challenges.
 The ability to learn and adapt to new tools and technology is an asset in this program.
 Students with the capacity to manage multiple competing priorities are most successful in our online learning environment.

 - Create an account for the Online Application Portal, start a new application and fill out all required fields.